eokoe/email-db-service/README.md

     Set to 1 to if you are saving variables fields with correct UTF8 encoding

+- USE_STDOUT

+    Set to 1 to disable log files (useful for k8s)

 # Reserved Variables (emaildb_queue ones, not env)